3rd May 2018

 Dove valley was very wide and flat at this point.
 The fields had quite a lot of standing water, so this morning’s dried boots were soon wet again, so on with waterproof socks once more.

 Approaching Rocester, it’s JCB factory country.
 “Keep Off” notices on their executive retreats, the big JCB school academy and people wearing JCB logos on clothing.
 Very Stepford I thought.

 Doveleys Manor Park was notable for its manicured dandelion meadows

 I am getting used to being pursued by the locals wherever I go

 The view of Stanton rising from the plain only available due to a wrong turn

-At this point I wondered whether to extend the error and follow the Limestone Way (more ascent), or go back down to go through woodlands.
-I knew this risked wetter conditions, but the very boggy ground and many fallen trees really did slow me down.
+At this point I wondered whether to extend the error and follow the Limestone Way (more ascent), or descend to risk wetter conditions in the wooded valley below.
+Deciding on the woods, the very boggy ground and many fallen trees really did slow me down.

 I stopped at the Dog & Partridge in Swinscoe for a pint of lime & soda.
 I was out of water & topped up.

 Shortly after leaving, the view to Thorpe cloud & Ilam valley opened out.
 Getting closer: